konsbn/kuramoto-oscillator-notebook/References.md

 [Synchronization in Complex Networks of Phase Oscillators: A Survey]: http://motion.me.ucsb.edu/pdf/2013b-db.pdf
-[From Kuramoto to Crawford : Exploring the onset of synchronization in po    pulations of coupled oscillators]:http://lincs.delen.polito.it/courses/2010-collective_dynamics/2000-01-Strogatz.pdf
+[From Kuramoto to Crawford - Exploring the onset of synchronization in populations of coupled oscillators]: http://lincs.delen.polito.it/courses/2010-collective_dynamics/2000-01-Strogatz.pdf